ggsavin/voting-games/project-book/literature-review.md

 ## Game theoretic work done in mafia

+{cite}`braverman2008mafia` answer the question of how large should a sub-group be (the werewolves/mafia) to dominate the game.
+They explore games with and without a seer or detective that is fed information on the true roles of players.

 ## Mafia and Werewolf RL

 AIWolf {cite}`toriumi2017ai` is a popular Werewolf game framework and yearly competition run out of Japan *cite the competition and the framework*, which pits agents against eachother in full NLP or protocol limited communication modes.
 Agents have been trained *cite*

+{cite}`Eger2018-hx` explore commitment to an apparent goal through messaging in agents playing ultaimte werewolf.

 RLupus {cite}`Brandizzi2021RLupusCT` explored explicit communication in Werewolf, by adding a signal channel to the action.
 A follow up {cite}`Lipinski2022EMP` showed that a single word vocabulary is a good enough heuristic.
 They also explored longer communication rounds, much like we allow multiple accusation rounds.